ansonuser/ansonwang/content/post/from_retrieval_to_generation.md

 ---
 author: "Anson Wang"
 date: "2025-07-16"
-description: "Technologies and Conflict Handling with Practical Examples"
+description: "From Retrieval to Generation: The Technical Evolution and Reflection of Semantic Search"
 title: "From Retrieval to Generation"
 tags: [
     "LLM"